If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 SOUND Toggles whether the in-game audio is in stereo or mono.

-BGM Can be incremented and decremented, but selecting it does nothing.
-The idea is presumably to play the game's music, but this option does not function until later builds.
+BGM Can be incremented and decremented, but selecting a track does nothing.
+The playback function doesn't work until later builds.

 SE Can be incremented and decremented, and pressing A plays the corresponding sound effect.